 the artist's red stamp (Lugt 1338) and the Kleinmann Paris drystamp (Lugt 1573), an unnumbered

-full margins, one of only two known proofs printed in sanguine, aside from the edition of 100,
+full margins, one of only two known proofs printed in sanguine, prior to and aside from the edition of 100,

 traces of old hinges in the margin, verso, otherwise in pristine condition